Scifiler-sys/Java-Curriculum/Wk8/Day1/React/Readme.md

     * Disadvantages:
         * Web crawlers will have a hard time finding specific section of your website (Mostly cause JS is the one that is giving HTML docs)
         * Uses a lot of resources, your computer is doing the majority of the "thinking" to render the website to your browser
+* It is component-based
+    * Don't with having one HTML document that will specify one web page in your website.
+    * Instead, they modularize a website a bit more further
+    * A components are the building blocks that makes your entire website
+    * This was made so you can reuse multiple components in different places but displays things a little bit different
+* They embraced a philosophy in which you should have everything in one place and not in different files

 ## Library vs. a Framework
 * Easy distinction is a library is a lot less functions/features compared to a framework